Sept 14 2021: Minor audio update.

-Note: This is an updated version of the patch which allows for a recording to be as long as there is space available in Organelle’s storage (sd card / USB drive) for it.
+Note: This updated version of the patch allows for a recording to be as long as there is space available in Organelle’s storage (sd card / USB drive) for it.

 Recorded samples are pitched across they keyboard.
 Sample playback emulates a tape player with pitch & speed warble and ramping start and stop speeds.